GoogleCloudPlatform/opentelemetry-operations-js/samples/otlptraceexport/README.md

 # Overview

-This example shows how to send traces to an OTLP *(OpenTelemetry Protocol)* endpoint that is protected by GCP authentication over gRPC.
+This example shows how to send traces to an OTLP *(OpenTelemetry Protocol)* endpoint that is protected by GCP authentication.
+The sample showcases the trace export using:
+ - gRPC
+ - http with protobuf

 ## Installation